St. Stanislaus Cathedral (Scranton, Pennsylvania): Establishment

 Establishment of the parish of St. Stanislaus occurred due to a dispute between the Roman Catholic priest and Polish parishioners at the Heart of Jesus and Mary Parish in Scranton over the parish finances and laity involvement.
 For many years the Polish Catholic in the area had been unsatisfied with the Catholic administration, who were mostly non-Poles.
 In 1895, an incident occurred when the parishioners would not let the priest say mass, resulting in the priest expelling them and many Polish families leaving the parish and establishing their own church.
 Soon the new congregation broke with the Roman Catholic church and established their own denomination.
 On March 14, 1897, the parish assembly elected Franciszek Hodur, a Polish-American Catholic priest as its pastor.
 Hodur was consecrated as a bishop in 1907 in Utrecht, Netherlands, by three Old Catholic bishops.
 The Polish National Catholic Church considers him to be the founder and first bishop of their denomination.
-In 1898 Hodor and others who had been excommunicated burned their excommunication letters from Rome and tossed them in the river.
-In 1900 Hodor broke with tradition by chanting the Christmas Eve midnight mass in Polish rather than Latin.
+In 1898 Hodur and others who had been excommunicated burned their excommunication letters from Rome and tossed them in the river.
+In 1900 Hodur broke with tradition by chanting the Christmas Eve midnight mass in Polish rather than Latin.